 My friends and I visited Pat's in late August.
 There was a table for the five of us at the back of the restaurant.
 We were given water and menus when we were seated.
 Their menu includes appetizers like spring rolls, soups and a variety of entrees.
 They have many rice and noodle dishes as well as vegetarian options too.

 I ordered the number four: vermicelli with spring rolls for $12.95.
-This rice noodle dish is served with grilled pork loin and shrimp with a spring roll, fresh vegetables, peanuts and fish sauce.
+This rice noodle dish is served with grilled pork loin and shrimp with a spring roll, fresh vegetables, peanuts, and fish sauce.

-Vermicelli with Spring Rolls
+Vermicelli With Spring Rolls

 I remember getting this exact dish at their other restaurant and really enjoyed it.
 If you have been following me, you would know this is one of my favourite South East Asian dishes.

 The first thing I did when I got my order was to drizzle fish sauce over my dish.
 The grilled pork was slightly burned, and had that charcoal, smoky flavour.
 It wasn't the best part of the dish, a bit tangy for me.
 The shrimps were nicely done though.
 The noodles were also quite good and soaked up the flavour of the fish sauce.
-The vegetables, which included iceberg lettuce, cucumber, bean sprouts and prinkled carrots were all right.
+The vegetables, which included iceberg lettuce, cucumber, bean sprouts, and prinkled carrots were all right.
 There was also Thai basil, which added a nice touch of freshness.
 I thought the star of the dish was the spring roll.
-They were perfectly done, crispy, warm and peppery and had a great umami flavour.
+They were perfectly done, crispy, warm, and peppery and they had a great umami flavour.
 By far, Pat's makes the best version of this dish in all of Kingston.
 I really enjoyed it!